masa-su/Tars/README.md

 * sklearn

 ## Examples
-Please go to the "examples" directory and try to execute some examples.
+Please go to the "examples" directory and try to run some examples.